-- > 2.2.2 Regional landscape areas are managed to optimise economic, social, recreational and ecosystem services to the region. - > 2.2.3 Inter-urban breaks are protected from development that diminishes their function.
+- 2.2.2 Regional landscape areas are managed to optimise economic, social, recreational and ecosystem services to the region. - > 2.2.3 Inter-urban breaks are protected from development that diminishes their function.

 The proposal will represent an economic benefit to the area as it is facilitating the construction of a major infrastructure facility.
 The proposed rail line is essential to the operation of a major mine facility that is intended to operate in the region for 90 years.
-The influx of employment and income present within the region during this timeframe is considered to be extensive.
+The influx of employment and income present within the region during this timeframe is considered to be extensive and important to the future prosperity of the region.